JamTools/ssync/README.md

   LABEL           give label for subsequent use
   PATH1           1st directory path
   PATH2           2nd directory path

+Options:
+  -confirm
+      confirm before deleting files
+  -version
+      print program version, then exit
 ```

 ## Process

-1. Looks for hidden file '.ssync-LABEL' within PATH1 or PATH2 which represents last shared state (list of common paths).
+1. Looks for state file '.ssync-LABEL' within root of PATH1 and PATH2 which contains list of common paths.

-2. Compares latest state with current paths within each root path (PATH1, PATH2) to determine:
+2. Compares latest state with current paths within each of PATH1 and PATH2 to determine:

    * what has been deleted and should be deleted on the opposite path, then deletes.